 diesel migration run

-It's a good idea to make sure that down.sql
+It’s a good idea to ensure that down.sql

 diesel migration redo